johnxlai/code-refactor/README.md

-# Make Horiseon Marketing Agency's Code Clean
+# Make Horiseon Marketing Agency's Home Page Accessible

 # User Story
-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+Horiseon asked us to make their site more accessible, so that it is optimzied for search engines.
+Make the site W3C standard.

 # Acceptance Criteria
-GIVEN a webpage meets accessibility standards
+* Webpage to meet accessibility standards

-WHEN I view the source code
-THEN I find semantic HTML elements
+* Change all html elements to semantic HTML elements

-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+* Add logical structure independent of styling and positioning

-WHEN I view the image elements
-THEN I find accessible alt attributes

-WHEN I view the heading attributes
+* Add Alt tags to images

-THEN they fall in sequential order
+* Headings to call in sequential order

-WHEN I view the title element
-THEN I find a concise, descriptive title
+* Add concise descriptive titles